Handling Recurring Payments

 Recurring Payments with the Express Checkout API

-During the checkout flow, you can create one or more recurring payments and mix recurring payments with other purchases.
+During the checkout flow, you can create a recurring payment with or without other purchases.

 The following diagram illustrates the typical processing flow to create recurring payments during checkout.